-A severe command injection vulnerability was just disclosed in one of the most popular MCP servers.
+A severe command injection vulnerability was just disclosed in a highly popular MCP server.
 Framelink's figma-developer-mcp package, with nearly 1 million downloads and over 11,000 GitHub stars, contained a flaw (CVE-2025-53967) that allowed attackers on the same network to execute arbitrary commands on the host machine.

 This command injection vulnerability is made possible because the figma-developer-mcp server listens on an open port without authentication, the exact risk we highlighted back in April.
 In that post, we revealed how Chrome extensions and other devices on the local network could exploit unauthenticated MCP servers running on localhost, effectively breaking Chrome's sandbox model.
 Now we're seeing the consequences of that design flaw play out in real time: attackers can reach this vulnerable code precisely because there's no authentication barrier protecting the MCP server.
 The combination of unauthenticated access and exploitable code like command injection creates a perfect storm for remote code execution.